MouriNaruto/MouriDocs/docs/23/ReadMe.md

 - Supported Operating Systems:
   - Windows 10, version 2004 (Build 19041) or later
+  - Windows Server 2022 (Build 20348) or later
 - Supported Platforms:
   - x86 (64-bit)
   - ARM (64-bit)

-This has already been the baseline for [NanaBox] and [NanaZip] modern flavor, and it will be applied to all components in [NanaZip], even all my open-source projects in the near future.
+This has already been the baseline for [NanaBox], and [NanaZip] modern flavor, and it will be applied to all components in [NanaZip], even all my open-source projects in the near future.
 Here are the reasons why I set this baseline: